 “Our calculations let us quantify for the first time on a global scale that spiders are major natural enemies of insects.
 In concert with other insectivorous animals such as ants and birds, they help to reduce the population densities of insects significantly," says Dr. Nyffeler.
 “Spiders thus make an essential contribution to maintaining the ecological balance of nature.”

-And in case none of this convinces you and you still think spiders are kind of creepy, consider that they have a population density of up to 1,000 individuals per square meter.
+And in case none of this convinces you and you still think spiders are kind of creepy, consider that on average they have a population density of 131 individual spiders per square meter on earth, but in "favorable" conditions it can be up to 1,000 individuals per square meter.
 They are mostly everywhere.